Stuycs-K/final-project-4-lib-linj/PRESENTATION.md

 After decrypting with all the possible keys, the best possible solutions can be found by either comparing it to a wordlist or using frequency analysis.

 A wordlist approach, which we used, works if you know the text contains these words.
-However, different decryption matrixes can generate the same word and so a sufficient wordlist is one that contains at least two words that the original text contains.
+However, different decryption matrices can generate the same word and so a sufficient wordlist is one that contains at least two words that the original text contains.

 A frequency analysis approach also works but fails on shorter text lengths or specially customized messages.